KlimaProtect: climate-neutral shipping with GLS

-In the summer of 2016, GLS Germany in Konstanz exhibited an eBike for the first time.
-Since then, more cities and vehicle types have been added continuously, for example eVans and eScooters.
-Currently, more than 20 projects with more than 100 eVans are underway throughout Germany – and the trend continues to rise.
+In the summer of 2016, GLS Germany in Konstanz delivered parcels with an e-bike for the first time.
+Since then, more cities and vehicle types have been added continuously, for example e-scooters, e-vans and e-trucks.
+Currently, more than 20 projects with far more than 100 e-vehicles are underway throughout Germany – and the trend continues to rise.
 The inner cities of Düsseldorf, Hamburg and Karlsruhe are already being supplied emission-free.
 Further cities will follow.

-GLS will also gradually push ahead the use of e-vehicles in other suitable delivery areas.
-In principle, GLS is testing various sustainable delivery concepts throughout Europe – from eBikes and inline skates to eVans and scooters.
+GLS will gradually promote the use of e-vehicles in other suitable delivery areas.
+In general, GLS is testing various sustainable delivery concepts throughout Europe.
 The aim is to find the most efficient and sustainable solution for each individual tour.